pobocks/tab_auditor/README.md

 ## Filtering

-It is possible to filter a the list of tabs.
-This is naively implemented - it's just "feed me a regex", then that regex is applied to the concatenated title and URL.
+It is possible to filter the list of tabs.
+This filter is applied to across the concatenated title and URL of each tab.

+There are two modes of operation:

+1. space-delimited tokenized whitelist filter.
+This is the default - tabs containing all of the specified tokens in any order, `*` is `.*`, most regex metachars are literalized.
+2. raw regex filter.
+Full JS regex syntax support, `.*` is `.*`

 ## Kill per tab